 152-Year-Old Retail Chain Introduces ‘Shazam For Fashion’ Technology

-Can you imagine how many times they have reinvented themselves in a period of one and a half-century?
+Can you imagine how many times they have reinvented themselves in one and a half-century?
 If they can do it, so can you.

-Now John Lewis’ eCommerce revenues account for 40% of all sales, despite the fact that they introduced a fee for ‘click-and-collect orders’.
+Now John Lewis’ eCommerce revenues account for 40% of all sales, even though they introduced a fee for ‘click-and-collect orders’.

 With findSimilar software, John Lewis offers visual search functionality that allows digital shoppers to find other in-stock fashion items of a similar shape, color, and pattern.